mesosphere-backup/k8s-bootcamp/session2/lecture.md

     docker restart hello-node
     docker stop hello-node
     docker rm hello-node
+    docker rmi hello-node

+* images vs. containers
+* volumes are not cleaned up by default
+* tools to remove volumes and manage them
+* volumes eat up disk space

 In Class Exercise
 ====

-Use https://hub.docker.com/ to deploye a small application to your computer instance.
+Use https://hub.docker.com/ to deploy a small application to your computer instance.

+* Go through dockerhub vs. google's version.
+Tell them they can use google's for faster.

 Review